yelizarovaliza/heap-hope-project/README.md

 ## Our current features:

 1. Home Page: Provides user registration and login functionality.
-2. Swipe Cards: Allows users to explore options through a card-swiping interface.
+2. Swipe Cards: Allows users to explore options through a card-swiping interface.(in process)

 ## Our plans and unrealized functionality:
 1. Implementation of the system of swipes, startup matching algorithm, and rating mechanism.